Introduction

 3. Add a File Geodatabase Writer

-From the Writers menu, select Add Writer.
-Select Esri Geodatabase (File Geodb Open API) as the format, and browse to a location and set a name for the dataset.
+Click on the Add Writer icon.
+Select Esri Geodatabase (File Geodb Open API) as the format, browse to a location, and set a name for the dataset.
 Open the Feature Parameters for the Writer.
 Under the General tab, change the Table Name to ‘Parks’ and the Geometry to ‘geodb_polygon’.
 Connect the Reader and Writer.

 4. Run the Workspace

 Run the workspace and view the results in FME Data Inspector.
-By using the WHERE Clause we have constrained the parks being read from the Oracle database to the 5 parks that appear in the Fairview neighborhood.
+Using the WHERE clause, we have constrained the parks being read from the Oracle database to the five parks appearing in the Fairview neighborhood.

 Concatenated Published Parameters

 A concatenated parameter is a parameter that is built of a constant string (<field>), and a user-defined value (<value>).
 A concatenated string can be useful in cases where you would like to limit the need for user input.
-This exercise will demonstrate how to use concatenated published parameters in FME, and will be using the same ‘Parks' table from the previous exercise.
-Remember to clear the previous WHERE clause from the reader feature type.
+This exercise will demonstrate how to use concatenated published parameters in FME, and will use the same ‘Parks' table from the previous exercise.
+Remember to clear the last WHERE clause from the reader feature type.

 1. Add a Published Parameter

-2. Convert the WHERE clause to a published parameter
+2. Reference the WHERE Clause to a User Parameter

 "NEIGHBORHOODNAME" = $(NeighborhoodName)